Friday, November 7, 2008

 Mount Sinai- the mountain where God gave laws to the Israelites (show students this on a map or have one of the students find it on a map).

-Read story: "Moses and the Laws of God" and ask questions from Take Home Sheet that will be sent home today.
+Read story: "Moses and the Laws of God" and then ask questions

 Introduce activity: What laws did God give Moses that people must always keep?